99 GAL Friends of Yamhill County

 Dishes and Tableware

-The Senior Center, which serves up to 60 lunches daily to local seniors and their guests, was able to purchase badly needed new dishes and additional utensils.
+With our grant the Senior Center, which serves up to 60 lunches daily to local seniors and their guests, was able to purchase badly needed new dishes and additional utensils.
 An important consideration was that the dishes be relatively light-weight to ease the work of the 3-4 senior volunteers who staff the dining room, serving the meals and washing the dishes.

 Northwest Senior and Disability Services (NWSDS)